Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Discussion

 Equation \ref{eqn:thetaforcing} by itself does not predict any preferred orientation for counter-rotating states.
 Thus, counter-rotating rolls can in principle be aligned at any orientation.
-Specific systems likely have a preference for certain orientations based on their geometric potential $V_g$ or other forces, such as the longest diagonals of a closed cell.
+Specific systems likely have a preference for certain orientations based on their geometric potential $V_g$ (i.e.~the longest diagonals of a closed cell), or other forces.
 The counter-rotating predicted by Eq.~\ref{eqn:thetaforcing} corresponds to $\theta_1=\theta_2$ such that the LSC orientation vectors line up head-to-head, and do not in general have to be parallel.
 For example, a hexagonal convection pattern with 3 counter-rotating rolls at 120 degree angles relative to each other meeting at a vertex with adjacent upward-flowing regions meet this criteria for counter-rotating states -- in this case it is the tessellation of a hexagonal pattern that determines the preferred orientations of counter-rotating states \cite{BES10}.